Eye surgeon denies attempted murder

 One other suppression order covers the case.
 The reasons for that suppression order cannot be published.

-Today, at the High Court in Christchurch, Dallison, through his defence counsel Kerryn Beatson KC, entered a not guilty plea to a charge of attempted murder.
+Today, at the High Court in Christchurch, Dallison, through his defence counsel Kerryn Beaton KC, entered a not guilty plea to a charge of attempted murder.

 Justice Andru Isac remanded Dallison in custody to November 10 and was told there is a potential trial date of February 2024.